WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 WHAT IS HARD DRIVING IMAGING?

-The process of creating a hard drive image or forensic copy involves creating a bit for bit copy of all data stored on a piece of storage medium.
+The process of creating a hard drive image or forensic copy involves creating a bit-by-bit copy of all data stored on a piece of storage medium.
 This copy will include all existing information as well as recoverable deleted information and unallocated space.

 WHAT IS DATA RECOVERY?